dotnet/EntityFramework.Docs/entity-framework/core/miscellaneous/nullable-reference-types.md

 ## Non-nullable properties and initialization

-When nullable reference types are enabled, the C# compiler emits warnings for any uninitialized non-nullable property, as these would contain null.
+When nullable reference types are enabled, the C# compiler emits warnings for any uninitialized non-nullable property, as these would contain `null`.
 As a result, the following, common way of writing entity types cannot be used:

 ```csharp
 public class Customer